SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 this ``switch`` statement does not match both ``"a"`` and ``"A"``.
 Rather, it reports a compile-time error that ``case "a":`` does not contain any executable statements.
-This approach avoids accidental fallthrough from one case to another, and makes for safer code that is clearer in its intent.
+This approach avoids accidental fallthrough from one case to another and makes for safer code that is clearer in its intent.

-Multiple matches for a single ``switch`` case can be separated by commas, and can be written over multiple lines if the list is long:
+Multiple matches for a single ``switch`` case can be separated by commas, and can be written over multiple lines if the list is long.

 .. syntax-outline::